jakelangham/kestrel/paper/paper.md

 `Kestrel` is predominantly written in `Fortran`, with some `C++` for handling geospatial data via external libraries.
-While expertise in the scientific background is required to set up simulations and correctly interpret their results, the program is otherwise intended to be straightfoward to use for a broad range of scientists.
+While expertise in the scientific background is required to set up simulations and correctly interpret their results, the program is otherwise intended to be straightforward to use for a broad range of scientists.
 It has relatively few dependencies (`GDAL`, `PROJ` and optionally, `NetCDF`), making it easy to build on modern Unix-like platforms.
 After installation, simulations are prepared by writing an input